kemanedonfack/microservice-ecommerce/README.md

     - docker build -t $USER_IMAGE_NAME ecommerce-user-service/.
     - docker push $USER_IMAGE_NAME
 ```
-This step in the `.gitlab-ci.yml` file is called build_spring_image and is defined as stage: build_push_image.
-It builds and pushes the Docker image for the backend done in Spring boot to the docker hub.
+This step in the `.gitlab-ci.yml` file is called build_push_microservice_image and is defined as stage: build_push_image.
+It builds and pushes the Docker image for the microservices done in Spring boot to the docker hub.

 - **image: docker:20.10.16** : uses the docker image docker:20.10.16 as the runtime environment for this step.
 Since we will have to execute docker commands we need a docker client and docker daemon which are available in this image.
 In this part we use the docker in docker concept for more information [see the article](https://blog.packagecloud.io/3-methods-to-run-docker-in-docker-containers/#:~:text=Docker%20In%20Docker%20)